What is Motivation? - How to Inspire Peak Performance

 • team work, etc

-One of the most important functions of management is to create willingness amongst the employees to perform in the best of their abilities.
-Therefore the role of a leader is to arouse interest in performance of employees in their jobs.
+One of the most important functions of management is to create an environment where employees are motivated to perform to the best of their abilities.
+A successful leader in the workplace is able to get people genuinely interested in their performance through clear communication, recognition, or aligning individual goals with company objectives.

 What is Motivation